NyteshadeXT/PF2e-Vault/8) Adventures/5A - The Slaver's Stone (D181).md

 > Eight monoliths, each twenty feet tall, rise around the trail leading to the Scar.
 No stone stands straight; they lean as if they might fall at any moment.
 Lichen and dung stain the rocks, likely from the screeching bird women perched atop them.
 One calls out, “A gift and we shall let your band pass unharmed!”
 Just then, you hear a pitiful cry sounding from atop the eighth stone, where you see a terrified young woman searching for a way down.

 ### Tactics
 The harpies start the fight by using Captivating Song against enemies and then swoop down from their perches to make attacks and then land on another monolith.
-They fight until only two remain, at which point they kill their prisoner and fly off toward the valley.
+They fight until only one remains, at which point it kills the prisoner and flys off toward the valley.

+Standard harpies break off and attack the mercenaries.
+Two of the mercenaries will die during round two of this engagement.
+They will finish off the harpies during round three.

 > [!danger]+ Trap
 > ### Unstable Monolith (Single-Use Terrain)